-5. Board Membership Criteria
+6. Board Membership Criteria

 The Nominating and Governance Committee is responsible for reviewing with the Board annually the requisite skills and characteristics of new Board members as well as the Board as a whole.
-This assessment will take into consideration any requirements of independence, as well as the skills and experience of candidates and the needs of the

-Board.
-Subject to the terms of the Stockholders Agreement, as applicable, the Nominating and Governance Committee will recommend to the Board criteria for the selection of new directors and periodically review the criteria adopted by the Board and, if deemed desirable, recommend to the Board changes to such criteria.
+This assessment will take into consideration any requirements of independence, as well as the skills and experience of candidates and the needs of the Board.
+The Nominating and Governance Committee will recommend to the Board criteria for the selection of new directors and periodically review the criteria adopted by the Board and, if deemed desirable, recommend to the Board changes to such criteria.
 Director candidates should demonstrate strong values and discipline, high ethical standards, a commitment to full participation on the Board and its committees, and relevant career experience, along with other skills and characteristics that meet the current needs of the Board.
+The Board seeks members from diverse professional backgrounds who combine a broad spectrum of experience and expertise with a reputation for integrity.
+Individuals will be considered for nomination to the Board based on their independence, character, business and professional experience, ability to exercise sound judgment, diversity, demonstrated leadership skills, financial literacy and background.

-6. Selection of New Director Candidates
+7. Selection of New Director Candidates

-The Board will select new director candidates based on the recommendations of the Nominating and Governance Committee, subject to the terms of the Stockholders Agreement, as applicable.
+The Board will select new director candidates based on the recommendations of the Nominating and Governance Committee.
 The Nominating and Governance Committee will identify and recommend to the Board candidates the Nominating and Governance Committee believes are qualified and suitable to become members of the Board consistent with the criteria for selection of new directors adopted from time to time by the Board, and recommend to the Board the nominees to stand for election as directors at each annual meeting of stockholders, or, if applicable, at any special meeting of stockholders.

-7. Term Limits
+8. Term Limits; Retirement Age